The rise and fall of ancient Athens

 One of the most important products that Athens traded for food was silver, which was mined in a region south-east of Athens, called Laurium.

-Despite the poor ground, some agricultural crops did grow well in Attica, which included olives, figs, and grape.
+Despite the poor soil, some agricultural crops did grow well in Attica, which included olives, figs, and grapes.

-These goods also become key exports for Athens, either in their raw state, or as products, such as olive oil and wine.
+As a result, these goods become key exports for Athens, either in their raw state, or as products, such as olive oil and wine.

 The early history of Athens is closely linked to the development of democracy in Greece.